Wikipedia has an excellent Alice Cooper page.

 Alice Cooper was born Vincent Damon Furnier (named after "Uncle Vince and Damon Runyon") on 4th February 1948 at Saratoga hospital in Detroit, Michigan, USA.

 His father, Ether Moromi (Michael) Furnier (b.
-26th March 1924 in Pennsylvania) was a Minister although he'd previously had various jobs including working as a draftsman.
+26th March 1924 in Pennsylvania) was a Minister although he'd previously had various jobs including working as a draftsman and a car salesman.
 He had three older brothers, Lonson Thurman Furnier, Vincent (Uncle Vince) Collier Furnier and Clarence R. Furnier.
 He died on December 13th 1987.

 Around 1960, Alice`s father rediscovered his faith.
 From 'Me Alice`: